Krasjet/wikipedia.rehash/README.md

 ### 2. JavaScript [Optional]

-Because Mediawiki's [Popups](https://www.mediawiki.org/wiki/Extension:Popups) extension dynamically computes the location of each pop-up window, I have to use some JavaScript code to dynamically adjust the pop-up window locations.
+Because Mediawiki's [Popups](https://www.mediawiki.org/wiki/Extension:Popups) extension computes the location of each pop-up window dynamically, I have to use some JavaScript code to dynamically adjust the pop-up window locations.
 This solution is not elegant.
 If you have a better solution, please let me know.

 If you are not using the [Popups](https://www.mediawiki.org/wiki/Extension:Popups) extension (which can be turned off by **Preferences** > **Appearance** > **Reading preferences** > **Page previews** > **Disable**), you **do not** need to install the customized JavaScript file.